raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 * `NOT_STARTED`: This is the beginning one.
 * `TRACE_STARTED`: The silhouette (dash, stroke, trace) is being drawn.
-* `FILL_STARTED`: The trace drawing got completed and now we are filling the view.
+* `FILL_STARTED`: Trace got completed and now we are filling the view.
 * `FINISHED`: This is obviously the final state of the view.

 Every time the view switches it's state, the `OnStateChangeListener` method will be called to give external